Luis Nery (boxer)

 Luis Esteban Nery Hernández (born December 12, 1994) is a Mexican professional boxer.
-He is a two-weight world champion, having held the WBC and Ring magazine bantamweight titles between 2017 and 2018, and the WBC super bantamweight title from 2020 to May 2021.
-As of March 2022, Nery is ranked as the worlds fourth best super bantamweight by BoxRec and tenth best by The Ring.
+He is a two weight world champion, having held the WBC and Ring magazine bantamweight titles between 2017 and 2018, and the WBC super bantamweight title from 2020 to 2021.
+Nicknamed "Pantera", Nery is known for his exceptional punching power, possessing a knockout ratio of 77.77%.

 Professional career

 Early career

 Nery was born and fights out of Tijuana.
-He only fought 9 amateur bouts, winning all of them.
-Five of them ended by way of knockout.
+He only fought 9 amateur bouts, winning all of them, five of them by knockout.
 Nery made his professional debut in May 2012 at the age of 17.

 Nery won his first 18 fights before challenging for the vacant WBC Continental bantamweight title against Martín Casillas.
 Casillas was knocked down twice during the fight as Nery took a unanimous decision (100-88, 99–89, 98–90).
 Nery's one defense of that regional title came against former interim super flyweight world champion David Sánchez.
 After an early head clash that threatened to stop the fight, Nery dominated Sánchez landing a series of power punches that broke Sánchez down.
 The former interim titlist was knocked down in the 5th round and retired on the stool.
 In December 2016, Nery was knocked down for the first time in his pro career in the first round of a bout against Raymond Tabugon.
 Despite the knockdown, the fight was mostly one-sided as Nery battered Tabugon until the referee stopped it in the fourth round.